 Eggs: I use large eggs (unless some infuriating cookbook calls for extra-large, in which case I will grudgingly go out and buy a carton), preferably free-range.

-Dairy Products: I only keep whole milk in my refrigerator, because even if the recipe calls for skim milk, using whole can never hurt—however, the reverse of this is not true.
-I always have plain, fat-free yogurt on hand, and often use it as a substitute for buttermilk (which I don’t need often enough to bother keeping in stock).
-However, if I buy sour cream or cream cheese for a recipe, I prefer to get the full-fat version.
+Dairy Products: I use semi-skimmed milk, a compromise between health and taste.
+I always have plain yogurt on hand, and often use it as a substitute for buttermilk (which I don’t need often enough to bother keeping in stock).
+I have never really noticed a difference between fat-free or full-fat yogurt in recipes.
+Feel free to use either.
+However, when it comes to cream cheese and sour cream, I definitely go for the full-fat version.
 Heavy cream, or whipping cream, is 35% fat.
 Single, or pouring cream, is 18%.
 Any cheese that is called for in a recipe should be freshly grated.

 Chocolate products: Dark, semi-sweet, and bittersweet are equal terms.
-If a recipe calls for any of them, I use a 58% Swiss chocolate that I buy from Albert Uster Imports.
-It is only sold in eleven-pound boxes; but as long as it is stored in a cool, dry place, it will last a year easily.
-However, if you don’t want to buy such a large amount, Whole Foods Market usually has blocks of Callebaut in their specialty section, which is a chocolate of comparable quality.
+I typically use a 54% Callebaut couverture, unless a recipe specifies a particular percentage.
 For chocolate chips, I always try to find ones with natural vanilla extract in them—it makes a world of difference.
 For cocoa powder, I try to keep both a natural and a Dutch-processed variety in my cupboard; but often recipes don’t specify a kind, in which case I prefer to use natural cocoa.

 Oats: I eat a lot of oats.
 I keep steel-cut, old-fashioned, and quick varieties on hand.
 So if I don’t specify in the recipe . . . well, let’s just hope I don’t forget.
 But old-fashioned oats are probably the most useful for baking.
 And when I say quick oats, I do not mean instant.